torvalds/linux/Documentation/input/devices/sentelic.rst

 	  b. send the inverted register address to FSP and goto step 8;

-	6. if the register address being to read is not required to be swapped(refer to the 'Register swapping requirement' section), goto step 7
+	6. if the register address being to read is analt required to be swapped(refer to the 'Register swapping requirement' section), goto step 7